framely/community/docs/reference/annotations/init.md

 :::
 ::::

 There are other use cases where initialization can be useful.
 For example, when booking a vacation, after a user has booked a flight ticket, the bot can associate that flight arrival date and city for the start date and location for the subsequent hotel booking.
-View the whole conversation in [Testcase - Vacation](https://build.opencui.io/org/622c8ff683536204fe062b55/agent/62b12e4eede53f1b65047b11/test_case).

 :::: conversation
 ::: bot Bot